 If you’re not one for buses or tubes, Vauxhall also boasts river taxis to rival Venice.
 The Thames Clippers stop at St George’s Wharf Pier roughly every 20 minutes on a weekday and are a nice way to get around town if the weather’s up to it.

 We hope you’ve found our guide to Vauxhall helpful!
 Visit our new Vauxhall student accommodation page for more information on the area or student life in London.
-Or for a wider selection, visit the student accommodation in London page.
+Or for a wider selection, visit the student accommodation in London homepage.